-A naturally sweetened and delicately spiced sweet/tart plum spread that’s easily made in the oven.
+A naturally sweetened and delicately spiced sweet/tart roasted plum jam that’s easily made in the oven.

 It’s jam season, that wonderful time of year when the trees are heavy with the ripest, juiciest fruit.
 If you’re lucky enough to have a fruit tree you know that moment, the one when every fruit on the tree reaches its peak at once and it’s either eat them until you’re stuffed silly or make jam.